People's Party (United States, 1971)

+Gore Vidal and Dr Benjamin Spock, Vice-President and Presidential candidates, People's Party convention, Arizona.
+(Near Tempe, I believe.)

 The People's Party was a political party in the United States, founded in 1971 by various individuals and state and local political parties, including the Peace and Freedom Party, Commongood People's Party, Country People's Caucus, Human Rights Party, Liberty Union, New American Party, New Party (Arizona), and No Party.
 The party's goal was to present a united anti-war platform for the coming election.

 The People's Party fielded candidates for the presidency two times: First in the 1972 US presidential election with Dr. Benjamin Spock (an American pediatrician and author of parenting books) as their candidate; then the party contested the 1976 US presidential election, with Margaret Wright as their candidate.
 Dr. Spock was the Party's candidate for vice president in 1976.

 After the election, the party moved to become a loose coalition, but was soon defunct, with most of its founding parties also dissolved.

 The party's papers are now in the Western Historical Manuscript Collection of the University of Missouri–St. Louis, St. Louis, Missouri, having been where the party had held its conventions.

 After dissolution, many members joined the Citizens Party.